COVID: EU to start vaccinations on December 27 | DW | 17.12.2020

 In an effort to ensure fair access across the bloc, the EU is carrying out a coordinated vaccination program.

-The European Commission, the bloc's executive arm, has already signed contracts with seven suppliers of potential coronavirus vaccines in an effort to secure enough doses for all adult EU citizens.
+The European Commission, the bloc's executive arm, has already signed contracts with several other suppliers of potential coronavirus vaccines in an effort to secure enough doses for all adult EU citizens.

+Italy said it would start vaccinating frontline health workers on December 27, while Austrian Chancellor Sebastian Kurz also said vaccinations will start on that date.

+Dutch health authorities, however, said they many not be among the first EU countries to start administering the vaccine, Reuters news agency reported.

 Vaccinations are already underway in the United Kingdom and the United States after regulators pushed through emergency approval.